 The waiting is HARD.
-For some, the hardest stage.
-Below are some useful activities that will help you, and/or your agent, as you await the verdict.
+For some, it’s the hardest stage.
+Below are some useful activities that will help you as you await the verdict.

 Productive Activity #1: Focus energies on your online presence

-If a publishing house is considering acquiring your book, there are multiple people involved in that decision, and feedback from Sales, Marketing, and Publicity will all be weighed.
-The very first thing someone considering your book will do after reading your proposal is look you up online.
-What you want them to find is substantial information around you—whether your writing, your story, your brand, or your work.
+The very first thing someone considering your book will do after reading your query is look you up online.
+What you want them to find is substantial information around you—whether in regards to your writing, your story, your brand, or your work.
 They’ll also want to see an active social media presence, one that shows engagement from a number of people.
-(For nonfiction authors, the barrier for a social media following is higher than ever.
-One publisher recently quoted me that 40k fans on Facebook and an email list of 15k is what they now consider a threshold for acquisitions.)
-Even if you’re not near this number, the single best thing you can do is continue to build your online credibility while your book is on submission.
+For nonfiction authors, the bar for social media following is higher than ever—we like to see a minimum of around 10,000 highly engaged followers or subscribers on a single platform.
+Even if you’re nowhere near this number, the single best thing you can do is continue to build your online credibility while your book is on submission.

-Journalist?—Have a Wikipedia page.
+Are you a journalist?—Have a Wikipedia page.
 Blogger?—Encourage your fan base to show their support on social media at this critical time.
-Novelist?—Build even a simple personal website that showcases your writing clips and offers a sense of who you are as a person.
+Perhaps you’re a novelist?—Building even a simple personal website can showcase your writing clips and offer a sense of who you are as a person.

 Productive Activity #2: Read comparable titles as research or inspiration for the book you plan to publish

 The writers we work with, and who succeed in getting book deals, share something major in common: conviction in their ideas.
-For these writers, where there’s a will there’s a way, and even if a given publisher doesn’t share their view, they’re going to write the book regardless, because the research is just that fascinating, or the process just that rewarding.
-Once your proposal or manuscript is with your agent or with publishers and out of your hands, why not begin collecting notes, or reading those comparable titles if you haven’t already to serve as research or inspiration in crafting your own book.
+For these writers, where there’s a will there’s a way, and even if a given agent or publisher doesn’t share their view, they’re going to write the book regardless—the research is just that fascinating, or the process is just that rewarding.
+Once your proposal or manuscript is with an agent and out of your hands, why not begin collecting notes, or reading those comparable titles if you haven’t already to serve as research or inspiration in crafting your own book?
 Treat this waiting time as an opportune moment to further educate yourself in the marketplace and more critically understand the gap your book can fill.

 Productive Activity #3: Be patient and fill your time actively

-While waiting, engage in activities that will help your book’s success—possibly this is going on a local radio or television show, penning a post for a widely read journal or blog, securing a blurb for your book, or any number of things individual to your project that aren’t outlined above.
+While all these cogs turn behind an agency’s doors, engage in activities that will help your book’s success—possibly this is going on a local radio or television show, penning a post for a widely read journal or blog, securing a blurb for your book, or any number of things individual to your project that aren’t outlined above.

 Productive Activity #4: Constructively follow up, at the right time

-If you’re not working with an agent and are submitting your book directly to publishers, several weeks is not a reasonable amount of time to follow up, as publishers give priority to solicited projects from agents.
-4-6 weeks may be more appropriate to follow up (for nonfiction, and double that for fiction), but when you do, it should be with an update of interest, i.e. I’ve just been featured on x media outlet; my blog post on y has gone viral and received z number of shares; a well-known author has offered the following blurb, etc. In absence of having those updates to share, you could go for something very personal and heartfelt: “as you’re the editor of [x comparable title], a novel that significantly influenced my own writing, any reactions you’ve had thus far would be especially meaningful to me…” continuing to say that your utmost wish would be a home with this particular publisher.
+In absence of having those updates to share, you could go for something very personal and heartfelt: “as you’re the agent of [x comparable title], a novel that significantly influenced my own writing, any reactions you’ve had thus far would be especially meaningful to me…” continuing to say that your utmost wish would be a home with this particular agent.

-Have I addressed every submission question you’re wondering about?
-If I haven’t, please comment below, and I’m happy to offer further insights!
+Have we addressed every submission question you’re wondering about?
+If we haven’t, please follow and DM us on social, and we’re happy to offer further insights!